 So, you've just moved into a new place—Congratulations!
 Now comes the fun part: decorating.
 But there's one problem.
 You're on a tight budget and you don't want to spend a fortune furnishing your new digs.
 Fear not!
 With a little bit of creativity, you can decorate your apartment cheaply.
-Here are some tips to get you started.
+Here are some tips to get started.

 Get Creative With Your Furniture Arrangement.